Reservations

 In addition to his business interests, George Tarlson Jr. was a fireman (he was captain of the Weirs Hose company); and he was also a successful musician.
 A March, 1934 Laconia Democrat article noted that “The Weirs has no more popular young man than Mr. Tarlson”… Tarlson was Laconia’s “Paul Whiteman” (a popular musician known as the “King of Jazz”).
 The article continued, Tarlson was doing business “in big time fashion.
 He is running three Tarlson’s Tune Toppers bands.”
 A 1936-1937 calendar appeared on the opposite side of the business card seen below.
 The Tune Toppers band was a sextet featuring George on drums; his sister Hazel (Tarlson) Bridges on piano; Leo Lamere on trumpet; Harold Robinson on trombone; Philip Richardson on saxophone, and Maurice Aldrich on vocals.

 Below, an early 1930s photo of Tarlson’s band, performing outdoors for the grand opening of the I.G.A.
 (Independent Grocers Alliance) version of the store.
 A violinist (on the far right) has subbed for the sax player.
 The store was sold in 1956 to George Casana, who changed the name to the Superette (see photo), which name the store kept through 1984.
-The building is now the Compass Cafe.
+In the late 1990s, the building was converted to a restaurant.
+It was called the Compass Cafe from circa 2010-2023.
+In 2024, it was renamed The Clubhouse.

 A 1915 photo of Tarlson’s General Store.
-George Tarlson is second from the left.
+George Tarlson Jr. is second from the left.

-Tarlson’s father George W. Tarlson had previously owned the other general store in Weirs Beach, which was just a little down Lakeside Avenue, and on the other side of the street.
+Tarlson’s father, George W. Tarlson Sr., had previously owned the other general store in Weirs Beach, which was just a little down Lakeside Avenue, and on the other side of the street.
 That store went through a variety of ownerships, seen in the photos below.
-George W. Weeks built the store and sold it to George W. Tarlson in 1895 (the 1st photo).
+George W. Weeks built the store (the 1st photo) and sold it to George W. Tarlson Sr. in 1895 (the 2nd and 3rd photos).
 Tarlson later sold it to C.F.
-Cram (2nd photo), who sold it to Arthur C. Kinsman (3rd photo).
+Cram (4th photo), who sold it to Arthur C. Kinsman (5th photo).
 After Kinsman, it became part of the vast A&P grocery store chain (bottom photo).
 The store building burned down in the mid-to-late 1950s.

-Below, a scene from circa 1930, when the Tarlson/Cram/Kinsman store was part of the A&P (Atlantic & Pacific) grocery chain.
+Below, a scene from circa 1930, when the Weeks/Tarlson/Cram/Kinsman store was part of the A&P (Atlantic & Pacific) grocery chain.